 Luminar Neo has a wide range of tools and is not inferior in functionality to more advertised programs such as PS.
 Moreover, it can do even more.
 For example, you can change the lighting conditions of the scene to soften the initially hard light and vice versa.

 Luminar Neo has many more advantages worthy of your attention, but we want to highlight the main thing.
 This is not just a set of tools for editing your pictures but a complete workspace that inspires more and more experiments.
 Of course, in it you can play with the light and see which is better for you: soft vs. hard light.
+Or you can try our multiple tools, like light photo editor online, that will help you to achieve professional-looking lights in just few clicks

 Working in Luminar Neo, you will begin to understand photography in a new way, quickly grasp the subtleties that previously seemed to you at least higher mathematics, and get the inspiration you've been looking for.